thenumbernine/Tensor/README.md

 - any way to optimize symmetries between non-neighboring dimensions?
 	- like $t\_{ijkl} = a\_{ij} b\_{kl}$ s.t. i and k are symmetric and j and l are symmetric, but they are not neighboring.

-- range-iterator as a function of the tensor, like `for (auto i : a.range) {`
-	- then maybe see how it can be merged with read and write iterator? maybe?  btw write iterator is just a range iterator over the sequence `count<0>...count<numNestings-1>` with a different lookup
-	- so make a generic multi-dim iterator that acts on `index_sequence`. then use it with read and write iters.

-- TODO in C++23 operator[] can be variadic. so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or (). in fact, why don't I just do that now? that would spare me the need for `_sym`'s operator[int] but don't forget `_asym` still needs to return an AntiSymRef , whether we allow off-storage indexing or not. so meh i might as well keep it around?

 - somehow for differing-typed tensors get operator== constexpr
 - might do some constexpr loop unrolling stuff maybe.
 - test case write tests should be writing different values and verifying